Laravel vs Wordpress: When to Choose?

 On the other hand, updating WordPress plugins can cause a lot of headaches.
 Even a single simple plugin update can crash your overall website if it’s not written according to the standards.
 So, make sure you are enough careful about choosing the best WordPress plugins as well as managing them.

 Another failure of WordPress is that it’s also not possible to build highly scalable applications.
-Well, of course, it’s possible but eventually, it will be very difficult to manage development and someday it may even not be possible to handle issues.
+Well, of course, it’s possible but eventually, it will be very difficult to manage development, and someday it may even not be possible to handle issues.

 You see?
 WordPress is more like a drag and drop solution for websites.
 These kinds of platforms make your actions and their results instantly visible, while there is a lack of high functionality.
+Here is when the WordPress vs Laravel competition comes up again.

 Laravel was build in 2011 by Taylor Otwell.
 Currently, it’s the most popular PHP framework.
 This framework strongly pushes developers to use OOP (Object Oriented programming) and some other modern programming principles like SOLID.